How Are Concrete Block Interior Walls Finished?

 When building or remodeling homes with concrete block interior walls in basements, or other areas of their homes, homeowners are sometimes left with interior walls of exposed concrete blocks.
 One of the reasons the walls might not be finished yet is because you’ve recently been installing all the plumbing and electrical workings, and so finishing the wall is obviously not possible until all that is done — otherwise you’d have to break into it and destroy all your hard work!

 There are 3 main ways that people generally use to finish these concrete walls: painting, pargeting, and wood paneling/drywall, all of which we will describe below.
 Some may believe that these are the only 3 viable options, but that isn’t the case.
-In today’s blog, we want to explain how a system like Semco can be used as a faster, more efficient, and more convenient way to finish concrete block interior walls.
+In today’s blog, we want to explain how each conventional method can be improved using different Semco applications to create a faster, more efficient, more waterproof and more convenient way to finish concrete block interior walls.

 Painting is the simplest method of finishing a concrete block interior wall.
 It’s ideal for those who perhaps aren’t worried about the exposed concrete itself or the visible joints between each block, but perhaps just don’t like the drab color.
 Painting simply applies a nice colorful coat to the concrete.
 In a small space like the basement, light and bright colors can help lend a sense of space to the room.